sobaee/dict2mdx/README.md

 ### USAGE:

-Navigate to the directory that contains this bash script (or python script) and copy the dictionary file to the same directory, and run this command:
+Navigate to the directory that contains this python script and copy the dictionary file to the same directory, and run this command:
-`bash dict2mdx.sh` or
 `python dict2mdx.py`
 <br />
 <br />